 approved assignments.
 Room Requests may be submitted at

-any time after May 1st for the following year.
+any time after May first and before October first for the following year.

 Failure to submit annual requests for facilities could